Welcome to Gatlinburg, Tennessee

 How far is Gatlinburg from the National Park?

 Gatlinburg sits directly at the park entrance.
-You can walk from downtown to the park boundary in just a few minutes—it's the closest town to the park.
+You can walk from downtown to the park boundary in just a few minutes.

 Are there free things to do in Gatlinburg?

 Absolutely!
-Great Smoky Mountains National Park is free to enter, and downtown offers free trolley rides, scenic drives like Roaring Fork Motor Nature Trail, and window shopping along the Parkway.
+Great Smoky Mountains National Park is free to enter, and downtown offers free trolley rides, scenic drives, and window shopping along the Parkway.